reekystive/realistic-liquid-glass/CODE_OF_CONDUCT.md

 ## Language

-- Always use English for comments, code, and documentation.
+- **IMPORTANT**: Always use English for ALL code, comments, documentation, memories, commit messages, and any written content in this project.
-- Use other languages for communication if needed.
+- Only use other languages for conversational communication with users.
+- All technical documentation should be in English to maintain consistency and accessibility.